Citizens' Fundamental Rights Wall Frame

 - Elegant Frame that complements the legal work of art!

-- Hook at the back to make sure framed print stays on the wall for years to come
+- Brass chain at the back to hang the framed print on the wall and to make sure it stays on the wall for years to come

 The Fundamental Rights are defined as the basic human rights of all citizens.
 These rights, defined in Part III of the Constitution, applied irrespective of race, place of birth, religion, caste, creed, or gender.
 They are enforceable by the courts, subject to specific restrictions.
 The Directive Principles of State Policy are guidelines for the framing of laws by the government.
 These provisions, set out in Part IV of the Constitution, are not enforceable by the courts, but the principles on which they are based are fundamental guidelines for governance that the State is expected to apply in framing policies and passing laws.
 Six fundamental rights are provided by the Constitution.